dapr/installer-bundle/README.md

 ([Prerequisite](#Prerequisites): Docker is available in the environment - recommended)

 Use the init command to initialize Dapr.
-On init, multiple default configuration files and containers are installed along with the dapr runtime binary.
+On init, default configuration file and containers are installed along with the dapr runtime binary.
 Dapr runtime binary is installed under $HOME/.dapr/bin for Mac, Linux and %USERPROFILE%\.dapr\bin for Windows.

 Move to the bundle directory and run the following command:
 ``` bash